-The unit structure of the course, below, is now for use in exceptional circumstances only.
+Course Format The unit structure of the course, below, is now for use in exceptional circumstances only.
 For most pupils secure at National 5, units will not be entered.
-Unit 1: Analysis & Evaluation Unit 2: Creation & Production Course Format Course component: Spoken Language - performance (solo and group discussion, asking and answering questions) The new 'Spoken Language - performance' course assessment must be met before a course award for National 5 English can be awarded Additional time to consolidate learning
+Unit 1: Analysis & Evaluation Unit 2: Creation & Production Course component: Spoken Language - performance (solo and group discussion, asking and answering questions) The 'Spoken Language - performance' course assessment must usually be met before a course award for National 5 English can be given, but this has been temporarily removed by Additional time to consolidate learning